T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

 .. note::
    You might need to adjust the settings for the "Error Handling" as well as for the extension "news" by editing the configuration file (typo3conf/sites/default/config.yaml).
-Have a look at the following
+Have a look at the following:

    .. code-block:: yaml